-However, this week, it was announced that mum-of-two Lynda had tragically died aged just 53.
+However, in July 2025, it was announced that mum-of-two Lynda had tragically died aged just 53.
+This week, her full inquest was held.

-On Tuesday (July 22) Lynda’s colleagues at Radio Wales paid tribute to the journalist who was a “very special person”.
+Following her death, Lynda’s colleagues at Radio Wales paid tribute to the journalist.
+Many called her a “very special person”.

 Head of Radio Wales Carolyn Hitt said: “Since she began her career with Radio Wales in 1999 she made a brilliant impact on the station, on and off air, working across almost all of our output.

-“For several years, Lynda was Roy Noble’s fellow presenter on his morning show, where he affectionately christened her ‘The Lily from Caerphilly.'”
+“For several years, Lynda was Roy Noble’s fellow presenter on his morning show.
+There, he affectionately christened her ‘The Lily from Caerphilly.'”

 “More recently, Lynda was back in front of the mic once more.
 This time with Terry Walton, co-presenting and producing her fantastic passion project the Plotcast.
 Just one of the many examples of her creativity and innovation.